 Hostels are a logical choice to find cheap Oktoberfest accommodation.
 But you may be deceived.
 If you book super early, you may be able to find hostel beds starting at around €100 per night for a bed in a mixed dorm.
 But even if you’re lucky enough to find one, you have to consider the fact that you’ll be sharing a room with 10 drunken strangers.
 Just pray that the big guy in the top bunk doesn’t get sick.

 You’ll find other hostels price gouging even further, charging €150+ per night for a bunk bed in a shared room.
 We’ve even seen hostels charging over €300 per night just for a bed in a shared dorm.
 This is ridiculous!
 Don’t do it.
 This is not worth it.
-There is far more reasonably-priced budget accommodation for Oktoberfest.
+There are far more reasonably priced budget accommodation options for Oktoberfest.

 But if you’re a solo traveler who wants to sleep indoors and can book early at a reasonable rate, a hostel bed could be worth the splurge.